 According to the Australian Institute of Health and Welfare, almost 36,000 individuals (aged 15 years and over) were hospitalised because of injuries in 2011-12.
-The reports further states that Australian football (3,186 cases) accounted for the highest number of injuries.
+The reports further state that Australian football (3,186 cases) accounted for the highest number of injuries.

 Injuries are the ugly side of all sports.
 They can occur anywhere, anytime, even during international events.
 Treating injuries takes time and money.
 Not to mention, major injuries such as head injury takes longer to heal.
 Athletes need to take several preventive measures to protect themselves from risky injuries.
-Once of these is a Sports Massage
+One of these is a Sports Massage

 Why should you get a sports massage?

 It offers a wide range of benefits, including but not limited to:

 - Improves an athlete’s mental and physical health